 Beat in sugar, eggs, oil, lemon juice, and zest, until well combined, about 2 minutes.

-Then, mix in sour cream until well combined.
+Then, stir in sour cream until well combined.

 Let cool before removing from pans and frosting.

 Place Oreos in food processor and pulse until the consistency of bread crumbs.